Last updated on April 24, 2023

 Lots of restaurants: Budapest, Vaci Utca, 1056 Hungary

-Copenhagen, the capital, is where you’ll find a lot of the unique attractions.
+Copenhagen, the capital, is where you’ll find a lot of unique attractions.
 Case in point: there is a community called Freetown Christiania that declared independence from the Danish government.
 The area is home to about 1,000 people and is famous for being an enclave for alternative lifestyles (as well as drugs.)
 Christiania is a popular tourist destination nowadays.
-When I visited, I found it sketch and was a felt uncomfortable.
+When I visited, I found it super sketchy and felt uncomfortable.
 Would I recommend visiting Christiania?
 If you’re curious, sure.
-But there isn’t much to write home about to be honest.
+But there isn’t much to write home about, to be honest.

-There are less sketch ways to spend your time in Copenhagen.
-If you visit during the summer, you should go to Tivoli Gardens, which is the second largest amusement park in Europe.
+There are less sketchy ways to spend your time in Copenhagen.
+If you visit during the summer, you should go to Tivoli Gardens, which is the second-largest amusement park in Europe.
 The place is just gorgeous, with a large garden and a palace.
 You’ll also run into performances by some marching bands.
 I didn’t actually go on any rides, but they looked tame.
 Nothing close to Six Flags or even Disneyland.